King of Prussia

 VALLEY FAIR MALL was sold to El Segundo, California-based Ernest W. Hahn, Incorporated.
 In November 1980, the company's assets were acquired by Calgary's Trizec Corporation, Limited.
 In the fall of 1996, a new entity, known as Trizec-Hahn, was created.

 Meanwhile, in 1985, Trizec had acquired STEVENS CREEK PLAZA.
-They started a large-scale renovation of the PLAZA and the adjacent VALLEY FAIR MALL.
-The bulk of VALLEY FAIR was razed, leaving only Macy's and its parking garage standing.
+They embarked on a large-scale renovation.
+The bulk of VALLEY FAIR MALL was razed, leaving only Macy's and its parking garage standing.
 The department store, expanded by 160,000 square feet, would now comprise 396,000 square feet.

 A 100 million dollar, 2-level mall concourse was built.
-This linked Macy's with the Emporium and I. Magnin at the old STEVENS CREEK PLAZA.
+This linked Macy's with the Emporium and I. Magnin at the former STEVENS CREEK PLAZA.
 At the center of the center was a 2-level (168,000 square foot) Nordstrom.
-Renamed simply VALLEY FAIR, the amalgamated mall encompassed 1.2 million leasable square feet.
-112 stores -out of an eventual 175- were dedicated on October 15, 1986.
+Renamed simply VALLEY FAIR, the amalgamated mall encompassed 1,127,000 leasable square feet.
+112 stores -out of an eventual 158- were dedicated on October 15, 1986.

 Major retail complexes in the VALLEY FAIR trade area now included WESTGATE MALL (1960) {2.9 miles southwest, in Campbell} and GREAT MALL OF THE BAY AREA (1994) {6.4 miles northeast, Milpitas}.

-Anchor stores at VALLEY FAIR changed nameplates during the 1990s.
+Various VALLEY FAIR stores changed nameplates during the 1990s and early 2000s.
 I. Magnin closed in May 1992.
-Its building was leased as Copeland Sports, which eventually morphed into Sports Authority.
+Its building was leased as a Computer City and then Copeland's Sports.
+This morphed into a Sports Authority in November 2006.
 The Emporium was expanded with an additional (85,000 square foot) third level, for a grand total of 316,000 square feet.
 This store was rebranded as a Macy's Men's & Home Store in 1996.
+Old Navy set up shop in store space adjacent to Sports Authority in 2006.

-In 1998, TrizecHahn sold VALLEY FAIR to a joint venture of Australia-based Westfield Holdings (now Westfield, Incorporated) and the Maryland-based Rouse Company.
-Westfield soon established full ownership of the venue and renamed it WESTFIELD SHOPPINGTOWN VALLEY FAIR.
+Meanwhile, in 1998, TrizecHahn sold VALLEY FAIR to a joint venture of Australia-based Westfield and the Maryland-based Rouse Company.
+Westfield bought out the Rouse Company and set up a second joint venture with an "institutional investor."
+This joint venture established full ownership of the shopping venue.
+It was renamed WESTFIELD SHOPPINGTOWN VALLEY FAIR.
 This was truncated to WESTFIELD VALLEY FAIR in June 2005.

-Meanwhile, a major expansion had begun in late 1998.
-The project, encompassing three phases of construction, included two parking garages and a new 3-level (225,000 square foot) Nordstrom.
-A fifty-store, wrap-around concourse (built north of the existing mall and connecting the original Macy's and second Nordstrom) was dedicated in 2001.
+A major expansion began in late 1998.
+Encompassing three phases of construction, the project added two parking garages, a new 3-level (225,000 square foot) Nordstrom and fifty-store concourse; this built on the north side of the existing mall.
+The new concourse connected the original Macy's and second Nordstrom and was dedicated in 2001.
 The circa-1986 Nordstrom was then sectioned into thirty store spaces.
-The renovated retail hub was re-dedicated on May 22, 2002.
+The renovated retail hub was dedicated on May 22, 2002.
+It encompassed approximately 1,367,000 leasable square feet and housed 232 stores under its roof.

-2006 brought news of a third major expansion of the 1,475,600 square foot, 262-store, WESTFIELD VALLEY FAIR.
-The project was to add 650,000 leasable square feet in a second wrap-around concourse of seventy-two stores.
-This would be built on the south side of the existing mall, replace a parking garage, and connect the two Macy's stores.
+2006 brought news of a third expansion of WESTFIELD VALLEY FAIR.
+The project was to add a third shopping concourse of seventy-two stores.
+This addition, built on the south side of the existing structure, would replace an existing parking garage and connect the mall's two Macy's.

-Two new anchors, a 2-level (120,000 square foot) Neiman Marcus and 3-level (150,000 square foot) Bloomingdale's, would be included in the new concourse.
-Moreover, the existing Safeway supermarket and CVS Drug, outparcels of the circa-1964 STEVENS CREEK PLAZA, would be relocated to new structures and a parking garage would be built to replace the parking structure being demolished.
+Two anchor stores, a 2-level (120,000 square foot) Neiman Marcus and 3-level (150,000 square foot) Bloomingdale's, would be included in the new concourse.
+Moreover, a freestanding Safeway supermarket and CVS Drug would be relocated to new structures and a parking garage built to replace the parking structure being demolished.

-On January 19, 2019, the Kerasotes San Jose Showplace ICON cinema opened for business.
+By late 2015, Old Navy had relocated to another area of the mall.
+The adjacent Sports Authority closed for good.
+Their buildings were demolished, with a new 3-level structure built.
+The Showplace Kerasotes Showplace Icon Theatre, installed on Level 2, showed first features on January 18, 2019.
 The mall addition and new Bloomingdales were officially dedicated on March 5, 2020.
 WESTFIELD VALLEY FAIR now spanned around 2,200,000 leasable square feet and housed 272 stores, restaurants and entertainment venues.

 Westfield's American and European property portfolio had been merged into the holdings of Paris-based Unibail-Rodamco in June 2018.
 A new company, known as Unibail-Rodamco-Westfield, was created.
-Unibail-Rodamco-Westfield began selling its American mall properties off in 2022.
+Unibail-Rodamco-Westfield began selling various American mall properties in 2022.

 Sources: